 The mean TSI for Big Swan Lake falls into the eutrophic range (Figure 10).
-The TSI for chlorophyll a is higher than the phosphorus and Secchi, indicating that there could be a loss of rooted vegetation and large algae particles dominate the algal community (Table 6).
-Internal loading could also be fueling algae growth.
+The TSI for chlorophyll a is higher than the phosphorus and Secchi, indicating that there could be a loss of rooted vegetation and/or excess production of algae particles (Table 6).
+Internal loading could also be fueling algae growth by releasing plant available nutrients into the lake water.
+The pattern transparency observations is indicative of internal loading with generally good observations in the spring and greatly reduced observations in mid to late summer.